The national campaign for creating space not conflict.

 - Other Organisations, Companies and Journals

 A growing number of campaign groups around the country are calling on their local governments to create space for cycling.
-As of February 2014, two national groups – CTC and CycleNation – have stepped forward to support them (see section below about national campaigning).
+On 14th April 2014, the CTC launched their national ‘space for cycling’ campaign “in conjunction with local campaign groups” — see the section below about national campaigning for more on that.

 |Freedom to Ride (and manifesto petition)